emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `unlimited`

   Set the maximum length of a single log message.
 If this length is exceeded, the log message will be truncated.
+  NOTE: Restrict char limiter if formatter is JSON , it will get a truncated incomplete JSON data, which is not recommended.

 - formatter: <code>text | json</code>
   * default: